cscribn/README-one-on-one-work/README.md

 * What topics do you have?
 * Review long running tickets and prioritize.
-* Any upcoming time off.
+* Any upcoming multiday time off?
 Any handoffs needed?
 * What gave you energy since our last meeting?
 What drained you?
 * Review accomplishments and growth focus.
 * Review code metrics or show me what you're working on.
-* What can I do better as your manager?
+* Anything else/what can I do better as your manager?

 ### Manager/Lead/Principal Agenda

 * What topics do you have?
-* Any upcoming time off.
+* Any upcoming multiday time off?
 Any handoffs needed?
-* What is giving your team energy?
-What is draining them?
+* What is giving you/your team energy?
+What is draining?
 * Have you noticed a team skill, resource, or process that's lacking?
 * Review accomplishments and growth focus.
-* What can I do better as your manager?
+* Anything else/what can I do better as your manager?

 ### Peer Agenda

 * Anything we need to partner on?
-* What is giving your team energy?
-What is draining them?
+* What is giving you/your team energy?
+What is draining?
 * What are you working on for learning/career-building?
 * What topics do you have?